turingschool/backend-curriculum-site/module2/lessons/model_testing.md

 SimpleCov.start
 ```

-We"ll also add a line for `coverage` to the `.gitignore` file so that our SimpleCov reports aren"t pushed to GitHub.
+We'll also add a line for `coverage` to the `.gitignore` file so that our SimpleCov reports aren"t pushed to GitHub.

 ## Testing the Task Model